pkriengsiri/code-quiz-game/README.md

 ### Features
 * Ten coding-related multiple choice questions
+* Questions are displayed in a random order using the [Knuth shuffle method](https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array)
 * Buttons which allow the user to select an answer
 * Text prompts in the browser window which tell the user if the selected answer was correct of incorrect
 * Countdown timer which tracks the user time/ score